CNuenthel/StandardBlyat/README.md

 # StandardBlyat

 This script compares flea market items with vendor sale prices.
-If items are found to have numerous flea sale prices less than a vendor sale price, those items are aggregated and compared to determinee profitability.
+If items are found to have numerous flea sale prices less than a vendor sale price, those items are aggregated and compared to determine profitability.
 The flea market moves fast, so this is not a gaurantee that the item is still present, but generally points towards higher volume "discount" items as the Delta increases.

 Currently I have this just to review "Valuables" as categorized in Tarkov.
 I've currently had more success with timeliness on items with Deltas approaching ~3000